twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-21-true-refuge-god-or-dhamma%zh.rst

 Which is difficult to achieve.
 (from Dhammapada—Atta Vagga—Self Verse 160)

 Human beings will never solve their problems and sufferings if they are always looking for outside power to help them.
-Their minds are the Creators and their Saviours are also their inner qualities if the mind—the wholesome and transcendental Dhammas. ]
+Their minds are the Creators and their Saviours are also their inner qualities of the mind—the wholesome and transcendental Dhammas. ]

 When you are alive, contemplate the impermanence of phenomena.
 At dying, also contemplate the impermanence of phenomena and die with it.
 And then all the impermanent phenomena (khandha or dukkha) cease here and the path factors (maggaṅga) lead to Nibbāna.

 ------

-revised on 2021-01-11
+revised on 2021-01-27

 ------